 It’s Florence who is the real star of this show.
 She may be 84 years old but she’s not about to be treated like a child.
 She’s a witty and sharp woman who has the measure of Miss Ambrose.
 When one of the residents speculates if the administrator has been up to some fraudulent activity, Florence responds: “Miss Ambrose doesn’t look the type, does she? … She buys all her clothes from Marks & Spencer.”

 Witty, Spirited Older Woman

 She’s a bit prickly but she is also vulnerable.
 Though she is fearful this fall will see her sent off to Greenbank, she really wants to be found.
 She imagines little scenarios of how she will be discovered and how her rescuers will treat her.

 One of them [the ambulance team] will sit with me, as we move along the streets under the spin of a blue light.
 The light will turn across his face as we travel, and he will smile at me from time to time, and his hand will somehow find mine in the darkness.

-Cannon cleverly prevents this novel becoming twee and light by interjecting darker tones when dealing with the nursing home.
+Cannon cleverly prevents Three Things About Elsie becoming twee and light by interjecting darker tones when dealing with the nursing home.
 The residents at Cherry Tree live under a constant threat they will be ousted from the home and despatched to Greenbank, from which it’s but a short step to death.
 No more seaside outings, entertainers, healthy hearts exercise sessions or bingo.
 At Greenbank:

 … each room was a small piece of torment.
 Eyes were glazed with vacancy.
 Mouths gaped.
 Limbs rested on angry, twisted sheets, although perhaps worse were the ones who lay silent in perfectly made beds, the ones who had run out of arguing.